xenomachina/kotlin-argparser/README.md

 Options, arguments, flags... what's the difference?

-Your application's `main` function is passed an array of strings.
+An application's `main` function is passed an array of strings.
 These are the *unparsed command-line arguments*, or *unparsed arguments* for short.

-These unparsed arguments can then be parsed into either *options*, which start with a hyphen ("`-`"), or *positional arguments*.
+The unparsed arguments can then be parsed into *options*, which start with a hyphen ("`-`"), and *positional arguments*.
 For example, in the command `ls -l /tmp/`, the unparsed arguments would be `"-l", "/tmp"` where `-l` is an option, while `/tmp/` is a positional argument.